Skip to content

 /configure system security tls cert-profile sr-cert-prof entry 1 certificate-file cert.pem

-/configure system security tls cert-profile sr-cert-prof entry 1 key-file cert-key.pem
+/configure system security tls cert-profile sr-cert-prof entry 1 key-file cert.key

 /configure system security tls cert-profile sr-cert-prof admin-state enable